Sarah-Hesham-2022/Sarah-Hesham-2022/README.md

 ### Hi there 👋

-Computer Science and Bioinformatics Senior at Faculty of Computers and Artificial Intelligence, Cairo University.
+Computer Science and Bioinformatics Senior at Faculty of Computers and Artificial Intelligence, Cairo University

 September 2019 - July 2023

-Interested in Computer Graphics, Data Visualization, Gaming Development and AR/XR/VR/MR .
+Interested in Computer Graphics, Gaming Development and AR/XR/VR/MR .

 Check out my repositories and feel free to leave your feedback.